cyanreg/avtransport/draft-avtransport-spec.md

 field up to the maximum MTU size.
 This permits constant bitrate operation, as well as preventing metadata leakage in the form of a packet size.

-If [reverse signalling](#reverse-signalling) is used, same port number an method MUST be used for reverse signalling as the sender's.
+If [reverse signalling](#reverse-signalling) is used, the receiver MUST send packets over to the sender using the same port number that the receiver is listening on.

 ### UDP-Lite